Five-Crowns/Minitwit_Crown/report/report.md

     * Pytest: For API tests.
     * The script ensures all tests pass before proceeding.

+\newpage
 ### Continuous deployment

 Triggered by:

 * Push Events: Runs on pushes/releases with tags matching the pattern ‘v\*’ (e.g., v1.0, v20.15.10).
-* Manual Trigger: Can be triggered manually via workflow\_dispatch.
+* Manual Trigger: Can be triggered manually via workflow\_dispatch. \newline

 Runs a single job called \`build\` that can be split into 3 stages:
 1\.
 Build and Push Docker Image